 - Discover what’s special about our northern cities of Newcastle, Durham and Carlisle.
 They are all within approximately one hour's drive from here or you can reach them all by train.

 See their websites for full information: www.newcastlegateshead.com www.discovercarlisle.co.uk www.thisisdurham.com/

 - With a scenic drive there’s even more to do and see.
 For example: Alnwick Castle (and Gardens) offer some broom-flying lessons like Harry Potter; Kielder Water; The Lake District National Park; The Northumberland Coast; The Cumbrian Coast; and Beamish, the living museum of the North

 - You'll find even more information about this area and things to do and see by visiting the

 Allen Valleys website: www.allenvalleys.com

-Carts Bog Inn where both the food and drink is sourced, where possible, from local suppliers
+The Carts Bog Inn at Langley, where both the food and drink is sourced, where possible, from local suppliers.

 Allendale Tea Rooms home cooking, delicious cakes, teas and coffees.
 Sunday lunches can be pre-booked and Ramblers and Cyclists book ahead to have a meal waiting.